 These days, when people hardly have time to even talk with neighbors, cleaning the house has become a rarer activity.
 Yet, cleaning your home is a task that just cannot be ignored.
-First rule of personal hygiene – keep yourself and your surroundings clean.
+The first rule of personal hygiene – keep yourself and your surroundings clean.
 Otherwise, germs may take up residence on you and in your home.

 For those of you short on time and money for hiring a maid, this article would be the perfect cheat sheet to make sure that your home remains clean and well, disease free.
 If you think this article is too big, take a look at our quick home cleaning cheat sheet.